 7. The Bouquet

-Sadly you'll probably get a week or so of life from a fresh flower bouquet, so make sure you have lots of lovely images of it from all angles.
+Sadly you'll probably only get a week or so of life from a fresh flower bouquet, so make sure you have lots of lovely images of it from all angles.
 There is usually a 'back' as well, so make sure you ask your florist (or assign a BM to do so) which way it should be held.

 8. The Killer Venue Shot